01tpaabr/ct_mon_route_change/README.md

 The main difficulty stems from the severe class imbalance (53:1 ratio) combined with noisy RTT data that naturally varies even when routes remain stable.
 Additionally, different network paths exhibit different baseline behaviors, requiring features that generalize across heterogeneous routes.

-## Repository Structure

-The repository contains two notebooks.
-The file `rnp-route-change-detection-analysis.ipynb` is a cleaned, documented version suitable for presentation and reference.
-The original `explore-rnp-data-challenge-2025.ipynb` contains the working exploration and can be removed if not needed.

 ## Installation and Usage

 The code requires Python 3.10 or higher with standard data science libraries.
 Install dependencies with: